vonovak/react-native-add-calendar-event/README.md

 This package is not available in the [Expo Go](https://expo.io/client) app.
 Learn how you can use it with [custom dev clients](/plugin/install.md).

-### Mostly automatic installation
+## Mostly automatic installation

 1. (only RN < 0.60) `react-native link react-native-add-calendar-event`

 (only RN >= 0.60) run `pod install` in the ios folder

-2. add `NSCalendarsUsageDescription` and `NSContactsUsageDescription` keys to your `Info.plist` file.
+2. add `NSCalendarsWriteOnlyAccessUsageDescription` or `NSCalendarsFullAccessUsageDescription` (for edit/view access) to your `Info.plist` file.
 The string value associated with the key will be used when asking user for calendar permission.

 3. rebuild your project